 Purpose of the Study

 The purpose of this descriptive qualitative study is to examine how female veterans in Alaska describe how PTSD influence their transition process from the military (Ahern et al., 2015).Through the ideas of Schlossberg’s transition theory and the 4'S model which was created by Schlossberg and other colleagues in later works, will explain how the transition process can lead to various changes such as roles, routines, and assumptions (Anderson & Goodman, 2014; Schlossberg, 2011).
 The transition for female veterans is much more challenging after experiencing traumatic issues in the military because of the emotional, physical, and social changes of being exposed to the trauma of PTSD (DeLucia, 2016).
 The significance of the study is to show how PTSD are factors that impact female veterans as they transition from military life to civilian life.
-Female veteran’s issues are the primary phenomenon of the study.

 The target population for this study will be female’s veterans to make appropriate inferences about the proposed phenomenon.
 Ten female veterans from Alaska from any branches of the military considered as the sample for this study.
 Alaska is a centralized region that has a significant veteran present amongst the military service.
 The design utilized in this study will be a descriptive qualitative design because it allows the use of critical information to be processed and used to identify barriers and other related issues to capture the real life experience of the female veterans participating in this study (Cassidy et al., 2018).
 The primary goal of descriptive qualitative studies, in which discovery is often directed towards understanding the “who, what, and where of events or experiences, or their basic nature and shape” (Gutierrez et al., 2013; Sandelowski, 2000).
 In-depth interviews will allow the researcher to gather data while conducting this qualitative study quickly.
 The qualitative method is better suited for this study because there is a primary objective as well as a goal in mind to explore, which is the concepts that will assist in producing a comprehensive summary of the actual events that have taken place to show the impact that PTSD has on the female veterans’ community.